tedneward/Azgaarnoth/Creatures/Wolf.md

 >___
 >***Keen Hearing and Smell.*** The wolf has advantage on Wisdom (Perception) checks that rely on hearing or smell.
 >
->***Pack Tactics.*** The wolf has advantage on attack rolls against a creature if at least one of the wolf’s allies is within 5 feet of the creature and the ally isn’t incapacitated.
+>***Pack Tactics.*** The wolf has advantage on attack rolls against a creature if at least one of the wolf's allies is within 5 feet of the creature and the ally isn't incapacitated.
 >
 >#### Actions
 >***Bite.*** Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 7 (2d4 + 2) piercing damage.
 If the target is a creature, it must succeed on a DC 11 Strength saving throw or be knocked prone.